nwnxee/unified/Plugins/Tweaks/README.md

 | 7168 | All Good/Evil vs AlignmentGroup |
 | 57344 | All Good/Evil vs SpecificAlignment |
 | 65535 | Hide All VFX |

+## NWNX_TWEAKS_CHARLIST_SORT_BY_LAST_PLAYED_DATE

+Warning: This tweak will disable savegame characters getting sent to the client.
+If you are using multiplayer savegames do not use this tweak!